By Janice Jones |Last Updated February 2026

 Wild mushrooms — those that grow in your backyard or along a trail can be dangerous not only to you but to your dog.
 People know not to sample them, but dogs can be curious.

 Dogs love fat and bones, but fat trimmings are not good for you and not good for your dog.
-Here I am referring to the cooked or uncooked fat trimmed from meat that the humans did not want.
+Here I am referring to the cooked or uncooked fat trimmed from meat that humans did not want.
 Too much leads to pancreatitis.

 It is tempting to give our fur children the same medicine we give our human babies, but before you do so, make sure it is not toxic to dogs.
-There are some human medicines that are fine for dogs, but not all of them and some can be very dangerous.
-Human vitamins that contain iron can damage the wall of the stomach and intestines and be toxic to the liver and kidneys.
+Some human medicines are safe for dogs, but not all, and some can be very dangerous.

 Prevention is easier than the cure and much less costly.
-Know that you are familiar with the foods toxic to dogs, you will be less likely to allow your small dog to come into contact with those dangerous substances.
-Things happen often very quickly.
-What do you do if you suspect that your dog has consumed a substance or food likely to be toxic?
-Keep the phone numbers of your veterinarian and 24 hour emergency veterinary hospital handy and make a call as soon as you discover what has happened.
+Now that you are familiar with the foods toxic to dogs, you will be less likely to allow your small dog to come into contact with those dangerous substances.
+Things often happen very quickly.

 ASPCA Animal Poison Control Center 888-426-4435

-Her education includes undergraduate degrees in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a master's in Mental Health Counseling.
+I hold an undergraduate degree in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a Master's in Mental Health Counseling.